 So it really depends.
 If you fill up your ZeroWater jug only once a day and the quality of water in your area is not too bad, then the filter will last you for many months.

 On the other side, if you fill up your jug many times a day and the water quality is really bad, then you may find it you have to change the filter once a month.
 And this brings us to the next question…

 Where to buy Zero Water filters?

-So you come to the stage when you know you want to use ZeroWater filtering jug but where you do buy the filters from?
+So you come to the stage where you know you want to use the ZeroWater filtering jug but where you do buy the filters from?

 This, actually, is not a problem at all, in case you were worried.

-ZeroWater jugs are getting more and more popular so now you have more choice than ever before on where to buy the filters from.
+ZeroWater jugs are getting more and more popular so now you have more choices than ever before on where to buy the filters from.